kgilman/kgilman.github.io/_pages/cv.md

 Publications
 ======

-Gilman, K., Burer, S. \& Balzano, L. A Semide nite Relaxation for Sums of Heterogeneous Quadratics on the Stiefel Manifold.
+Gilman, K., Burer, S. \& Balzano, L. A Semidefinite Relaxation for Sums of Heterogeneous Quadratics on the Stiefel Manifold.
 ArXiv Preprint ArXiv:2205.13653.
 (2022).

 Gilman, K., Tarzanagh, D. \& Balzano, L. Grassmannian Optimization for Online Tensor Completion and Tracking With the t-SVD.
 IEEE Transactions On Signal Processing.
 70 pp. 2152-2167 (2022).